jkrbs/c_lessons/tasks/09_trees.md

 The program prints the sum of all those numbers.

 ## Bonus 1
-Write function which prints a beautful on the commandline
+Write function which prints a beautful tree on the commandline

 ## Bonus 2